abbyy/RTR-SDK.iOS/README.md

   The basic usage scenario.
 The user simply points their camera at the text, which is then recognized and displayed or saved in memory.

-- Data capture (**sample-datacapture**)
+- Data capture (**sample-datacapture**, **sample-datacapture-swift**)

   Custom data field capture: only the data that matches the specified regular expression will be extracted.

+- Core API (**sample-coreapi**, **sample-coreapi-swift**)

+  The sample demonstrates the core API usage in a simple scenario of capturing data from an image.

+- Image Capture (**sample-imagecapture**, **sample-imagecapture-swift**)

+  This simple image capture scenarios demonstrate how to automatically capture an image from the smartphone video preview frames.

 ## Prerequisites

-To try out the real-time OCR technology using these samples, first download the library from [our site](http://rtrsdk.com/).
+To try out the real-time OCR technology using these samples, request ABBYY Mobile Capture trial version on the [ABBYY website](http://www.abbyy.com/mobile-capture-sdk/#request-demo).

-The library is free: a fully-functional version for up to 5000 app downloads via App Store.

 In the download package you will find:

-- the library itself (**libs/AbbyyRtrSDK.framework**)
+- the library itself (**libs/AbbyyRtrSDK.framework** and all modules from the libs folder)
 - resource files:
   - **assets/dictionaries** — dictionary support for some of the recognition languages; using a dictionary improves the result quality
   - **assets/patterns** — recognition databases
-- **License** — your license file and licensing agreement

 **Note:** You are **not allowed** to include assets or license in any branch of this sample in public repositories.
 This notice must be included in all public branches.
-Anyone wishing to try out the samples should download their own copy of the library from the above link and use the license and assets from that copy.
+Anyone wishing to try out the samples should request their own copy of the library from the above link and use the assets from that copy.

 ## Building the samples